Difference Between Direct Evidence and Circumstantial Evidence

 What is Circumstantial Evidence?

-Circumstantial evidence is any type of evidence used to show the existence of a fact that is not directly provable by direct observation.
+Circumstantial evidence is any evidence used to show the existence of a fact that is not directly provable by direct observation.

 Unlike direct evidence, which people can observe firsthand and thus cannot dispute, circumstantial evidence must be inferred from other sources.